-Neither the Board nor its employees shall permit the release of the social security number of a student, or other individual except as authorized by law (see AG 8350).
+Neither the Board nor its employees shall permit the release of the social security number of a student, or other individual except as authorized by law (see Board Policy 8350 - Confidentiality and the associated Administrative Guideline.).
 Documents containing social security numbers shall be restricted to those employees who have a need to know that information or a need to access those documents.
 When documents containing social security numbers are no longer needed, they shall be shredded by an employee who has authorized access to such records.

-See School Board Policy 8330 for detailed information on how the school maintains student records.
+See School Board Policy 8330 for detailed information on how the school maintains student records